Applicant and Land Eligibility

 NRCS programs and associated program benefits are available to eligible producers who meet basic eligibility requirements.
 Refer to individual program descriptions for specific information for each program located on this website.
 Each program may have entity, person, land or activity related requirements which must be met in order to qualify for benefits.
 Most programs require submittal of applications, determination of eligibility and project evaluation be completed at the local NRCS field office level for Financial Assistance Programs or the NH State Office for Easement Programs by specified deadlines.

-For EQIP, WRP, WHIP, GRP and CSP programs, eligible applicants must maintain or update the following information, records, certifications and financial documents before submitting an application.
+For EQIP, AMA, CSP, and WRE programs, eligible applicants must maintain or update the following information, records, certifications and financial documents before submitting an application.
 In addition to NRCS program requirements, producers are advised to carefully review all other eligibility requirements including update of farm records administered by the Farm Services Agency (FSA).
 Producers are strongly encouraged to contact their local NRCS and FSA offices to make sure all records are current and correct before submitting a program application.
 Producers who submit incomplete applications or whose farm records and certifications are not up-to-date and eligibility is not verified may be deferred.

 Eligibility Form Guidance - Click here for instructions on how to complete eligibility forms.

 CPA-1200 Application Guidance (68 KB pdf) - click here for instructions on how to complete the application.

 Please note that the following forms are posted for your convenience.
 Please visit the eForms website to ensure that you have the most up-to-date versions at the time that you file.

 Specific records include, but are not limited to:

 Form NRCS-CPA-1200 (96 KB pdf): Conservation Program Application - Signed and dated by all program participants or authorized persons.
 (Spanish Version) Depending upon the applicant and existing records, these additional forms and documentation may need to be completed: